mi000hi/KomA_PlotComplexFunction/README.md

 in the settings you are able to change how the function is painted or calculated and you can define some functions in the input numberarea that you would like to see transformed on the Leinwand2D canvas.

-'''INSTALLATION
+#INSTALLATION
 it should run on windows and maxOS, also the layout will definitely not be perfect because im using i3

-install java (https://wiki.archlinux.org/index.php/java): sudo pacman -S jdk-openjdk install git (https://wiki.archlinux.org/index.php/Git): sudo pacman -S git
+install java (https://wiki.archlinux.org/index.php/java): '''sudo pacman -S jdk-openjdk''' install git (https://wiki.archlinux.org/index.php/Git): sudo pacman -S git

 change to desired program location, this will create a folder called "KomA_PlotComplexFunction"